causify-ai/tutorials/class_project_instructions/Projects/pytorch-lightning_Project_Description.md

-### Description
+**Description**

-PyTorch Lightning is a lightweight wrapper for PyTorch that simplifies the process of training deep learning models by organizing code and providing best practices.
-It abstracts away much of the boilerplate code while allowing users to focus on model architecture and training logic.
+PyTorch Lightning is a lightweight wrapper around PyTorch that simplifies the training of deep learning models while maintaining flexibility and scalability.
+It provides a structured approach to organizing PyTorch code, enabling researchers and developers to focus more on the model and less on the boilerplate code.
+Key features include:

-**Key Features:**
-- Simplifies model training and validation loops with a clear structure.
-- Supports multi-GPU training and TPU support out of the box.
+- **Modular Design**: Encourages separation of concerns, making code easier to read and maintain.
+- **Built-in Callbacks**: Allows for easy integration of advanced features like early stopping, learning rate scheduling, and logging.
+- **Multi-GPU Support**: Facilitates distributed training across multiple GPUs without significant changes to the codebase.
-- Integrates easily with logging frameworks like TensorBoard and Weights & Biases.
+- **Easy Experiment Tracking**: Integrates seamlessly with logging frameworks like TensorBoard and Weights & Biases.
-- Provides built-in support for mixed-precision training for faster computations.

 ---

-### Project 1: Image Classification with Transfer Learning (Difficulty: 1)
+### Project 1: Image Classification of Fashion Items

-**Project Objective:**
-Build a model to classify images from a publicly available dataset (e.g., CIFAR-10) using transfer learning techniques to optimize for accuracy.

-**Dataset Suggestions:**
-Find datasets on Kaggle or HuggingFace, particularly those focused on image classification.

-**Tasks:**
-- **Set Up Environment:**
-  - Install PyTorch Lightning and required libraries.

-- **Load Dataset:**
-  - Use PyTorch's `torchvision` to load and preprocess the CIFAR-10 dataset.

-- **Model Selection:**
-  - Choose a pre-trained model (e.g., ResNet or VGG) and modify the final layers for classification.

-- **Training Loop:**
+**Difficulty**: 1 (Easy)

+**Project Objective**: The goal is to build a convolutional neural network (CNN) that classifies images of clothing items into different categories (e.g., shirts, shoes, bags).
+The model will be optimized for accuracy.

+**Dataset Suggestions**: Use the Fashion MNIST dataset available on Kaggle.

+**Tasks**:
+- **Data Preparation**: Load the Fashion MNIST dataset and preprocess images (normalization, resizing).
+- **Model Definition**: Create a simple CNN architecture using PyTorch Lightning.
-  - Implement a training loop using PyTorch Lightning's `Trainer` class to handle epochs and validation.
+- **Training**: Implement the training loop with appropriate loss functions and metrics.

-- **Evaluation:**
-  - Evaluate model performance using accuracy metrics and confusion matrices.

-- **Visualization:**
-  - Visualize some of the predictions and the training history using Matplotlib.
+- **Evaluation**: Assess the model's performance on the test set and visualize some predictions.
+- **Logging**: Use TensorBoard to log training metrics and visualize model performance over epochs.

+**Bonus Ideas (Optional)**: Experiment with data augmentation techniques to improve model robustness and compare different CNN architectures.

 ---

-### Project 2: Time Series Forecasting with LSTM (Difficulty: 2)
+### Project 2: Time Series Forecasting of Energy Consumption

-**Project Objective:**
-Develop a model to forecast future values in a time series dataset (e.g., stock prices) using LSTM networks to optimize for prediction accuracy.

-**Dataset Suggestions:**
+**Difficulty**: 2 (Medium)

+**Project Objective**: Develop a recurrent neural network (RNN) model to forecast future energy consumption based on historical data.
+The model will be optimized for Mean Absolute Error (MAE).

-Utilize publicly available financial datasets from sources like Yahoo Finance or Kaggle.
+**Dataset Suggestions**: Use publicly available energy consumption datasets from government portals or Kaggle.

-**Tasks:**
-- **Data Ingestion:**
-  - Load the time series data and perform necessary preprocessing (e.g., normalization).

-- **Feature Engineering:**
+**Tasks**:
+- **Data Collection**: Gather historical energy consumption data and preprocess it (handling missing values, normalization).
-  - Create lag features and rolling statistics to enhance the dataset.
+- **Feature Engineering**: Create additional features such as time-based features (day of the week, month) to enhance the model's predictive power.

-- **Model Architecture:**
-  - Define an LSTM model using PyTorch Lightning, including dropout for regularization.
+- **Model Creation**: Build an RNN or LSTM model using PyTorch Lightning.

-- **Training Process:**
-  - Implement the training process with validation, leveraging PyTorch Lightning's callbacks for early stopping.

-- **Prediction and Evaluation:**
+- **Training and Validation**: Train the model, validate it, and tune hyperparameters to minimize MAE.
-  - Generate predictions and evaluate using metrics like RMSE and MAE.
+- **Forecasting**: Generate future predictions and visualize the forecast against actual consumption data.

-- **Visualization:**
-  - Plot the actual vs. predicted values to assess the model's performance.
+**Bonus Ideas (Optional)**: Implement a comparison with traditional forecasting methods (e.g., ARIMA) and analyze the performance differences.

 ---

-### Project 3: Text Classification with BERT (Difficulty: 3)
+### Project 3: Natural Language Processing for Sentiment Analysis

-**Project Objective:**
+**Difficulty**: 3 (Hard)

-Create a text classification model using a pre-trained BERT model to classify sentiments in movie reviews, optimizing for F1 score.
+**Project Objective**: Create a transformer-based model (e.g., BERT) to classify the sentiment of movie reviews as positive or negative.
+The model will be optimized for F1-score.

-**Dataset Suggestions:**
-Access sentiment analysis datasets from Kaggle or HuggingFace, such as the IMDb movie reviews dataset.

-**Tasks:**
-- **Data Preparation:**
+**Dataset Suggestions**: Use sentiment analysis datasets available on HuggingFace Datasets or Kaggle.

+**Tasks**:
-  - Load the dataset and preprocess text (tokenization, padding).
+- **Data Acquisition**: Load the movie reviews dataset and preprocess text data (tokenization, cleaning).

-- **Model Setup:**
-  - Utilize a pre-trained BERT model from HuggingFace's Transformers library and fine-tune it with PyTorch Lightning.

-- **Training Configuration:**
+- **Model Selection**: Implement a transformer model using PyTorch Lightning, leveraging pre-trained weights for fine-tuning.
-  - Set up the training configuration with appropriate hyperparameters, including batch size and learning rate.
+- **Training Pipeline**: Set up a training pipeline with appropriate loss functions, metrics, and callbacks for early stopping.

-- **Regularization Techniques:**
-  - Implement techniques such as dropout and weight decay to prevent overfitting.

-- **Model Evaluation:**
-  - Evaluate the model on a validation set using the F1 score and confusion matrix.
+- **Evaluation**: Evaluate the model using F1-score and confusion matrix to analyze classification results.

-- **Interpretation:**
-  - Analyze misclassified examples and visualize the attention weights to understand model decisions.

----

-### Bonus Ideas (Optional)
-- For **Project 1**, consider experimenting with different augmentation techniques to improve model robustness.
-- For **Project 2**, challenge yourself by implementing a multi-step forecasting approach instead of single-step.
-- For **Project 3**, extend the project by implementing a multi-class classification task or exploring adversarial training techniques.
+- **Interpretability**: Utilize techniques like SHAP or LIME to interpret model predictions and understand feature importance.

+**Bonus Ideas (Optional)**: Explore multi-class sentiment classification or implement a model ensemble to improve overall performance.